The Feast of Herod (Donatello)

 The Feast of Herod is a bronze relief sculpture created by Donatello circa 1427.
-It appears on the baptistry of the Siena Cathedral in Italy.
+It was made for the font of the Siena Baptistery of San Giovanni in Italy.
 It is one of Donatello's earliest relief sculptures, and his first bronze relief.
 The sculpture is noted for Donatello's use of perspective.
-The piece is 60 by 60 centimeters.
+The piece is 60 by 61 centimeters.

 The sculpture depicts the beheading of John the Baptist after Salome asks Herod Antipas for his head on a platter.
 The scene depicts an executioner presenting the severed head, and Herod reacting in shock.

 Commission

 In 1416, Lorenzo Ghiberti was invited by the officials of the Opera del Duomo of Siena to work as an advisor and designer for the commission of a new baptismal font.
 According to the original plans, the six relief sculptures, which were to adorn the sides of the hexagonal font, were to be completed by Ghiberti and two local Sienese artists.
 Donatello's commission for the Feast of Herod relief was added to replace one of the reliefs of Jacopo della Quercia, one of the Sienese artists involved in the project, who was not completing his work at the speed the Opera del Duomo desired.
 The transfer of this commission, and the commencement of Donatello's work on the project, took place in 1423, when an initial advance payment for the relief was made to Donatello.
 The final payment to Donatello was made in 1427 when the finished relief was collected from Donatello's workshop in Florence and transported to Siena.
 The original commission specified that the scene to be depicted was the moment "just as the head of St. John was brought to the table of the king", which Donatello expanded into the scene now known as the Feast of Herod.